-Private fostering arrangements
+38. Private fostering arrangements

-A private fostering arrangement occurs when someone other than a parent or a close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
-It applies to children under the age of 16, or under 18 if the child is disabled.
+A private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18 if the child has a disability) by someone other than a parent or close relative, in their own home, with the intention that it should last for 28 days or more.
 Children looked after by the local authority or who are placed in a residential school, children's home or hospital are not considered to be privately fostered.